smart-on-fhir/cumulus-aggregator/docs/architecture.md

 - `site_upload` contains files in the state they were provided from the providing site.
 - If a file in `site_upload` is a valid file, it is moved to `latest` for joining as part of an aggregate.
 Otherwise, it is moved to `error`.
 - A file in `latest` will be joined with other previously aggregated files, contained in `last_valid`.
 If it successful, it replaces a matching file for the site/study/data package in `last_valid`.
 If not, it is moved to `error`.
-- A file in `last_valid` will be used for aggregation within a site/study/data package for uploads from other locations, up until it is replaced by a more recent, successfully aggregated file for that site/study/data package, at which point it will be moved to `archive` with a timestamp of when the move occured.
+- A file in `last_valid` will be used for aggregation within a site/study/data package for uploads from other locations, up until it is replaced by a more recent, successfully aggregated file for that site/study/data package, at which point it will be moved to `archive` with a timestamp of when the move occurred.
 - Files in `aggregates` and `csv_aggregates` are created after aggregation is completed.
 The former (in parquet) is used as the data Athena queries, while the latter is mostly used in case a user wants a human-readable version of the same data.
 - Files in `error` are timestamped with the time they were moved into the error state.
 Corresponding logs for the error can be found in CloudWatch